mohitk09/cards_game/README.md

 ## APIs

-There are three APIs that have written, which are scalable and could be used in any game.
+There are three APIs that have been written, which are scalable and could be used in any game.

 ```
 GET  /                    # Health check